oslokommune/composite-actions/README.md

 Composite building blocks for GitHub Actions workflows.

 Composite Actions allow you to combine multiple tasks and operations into a single step that can be used repeatedly within a job.
 This can reduce unecessary noise in workflows and make them easier to follow.
+It's also a way to reduce duplication in workflows.

 ## Learn about Composite Actions